 In cooperation with the Centers for Disease Control and Prevention’s (CDC) Office of Minority Health and Health Equity’s (OMHHE), FPHLP offers a combination of enrichment and field experience to its participants.
-Michigan FPHLP is one of five public health summer programs under the CDC Undergraduate Public Health Scholars (CUPS) Program.
+Michigan FPHLP is one of seven public health summer programs under the CDC John R. Lewis Undergraduate Public Health Scholars (Lewis Scholars) Program.

 Michigan FPHLP Objectives: